 ‘When I arrived at the station, the train had already left’.

 Paint the phrase ‘the train had left’ into the smoke coming from the disappearing train’s chimney.
-Picture yourself, bursting hot and sweaty onto the platform, staring regretfully at the train: ‘I arrived’ in a comic book style speech bubble.
+Picture yourself, bursting hot and sweaty onto the platform, staring regretfully at the train: ‘I arrived’ in a comic book-style speech bubble.

 ‘Last week, I drove out into the desert.
 I had been driving all day and I was starving when suddenly, McDonald’s appeared on the horizon.’

 Imagine ‘I had been driving all day’ written in the endless desert soil.
 And then, BANG!
-Out of nowhere, interrupting your drive, pops a McDonald’s.
+Out of nowhere, interrupting your drive pops a McDonald’s.
 Heaven, surely.

-Learn irregular past tense verbs in context
+Learn irregular past tenses within their context

 Learning endless lists of irregular verbs is useless if you don’t have a sentence to put them in.
 Plus, chanting ‘see, saw, seen’ isn’t anyone’s idea of a fun night in.